joebew42/elixir_bank_account/scratch.md

 # DOING

-* introduce an authorization mechanism to use the HTTP API
+* introduce an authorization mechanism to authorize the HTTP requests
  * complete the use of the `AuthorizationService`
   * See the `do_unauthorized_post` and its argument `badjoe` (we are reveal the intent twice, with the name of function and with the parameter itself).
 Maybe a `do_authenticated_post` with `badjoe` should be better.
  * what kind of authentication mechanism can we use?